Easy Pumpkin Chocolate Chip Bread (High Protein!)

 • Use different flavored chocolate chips like peanut butter, white chocolate or butterscotch.

-• Want to make this into pumpkin muffins?
-For high-protein pumpkin muffins, simply bake at 350 for 18-20 minutes and take a peak to see if they’re done.
+• For high-protein pumpkin muffins, bake at 350 for 18-20 minutes and take a peak to see if they’re done.
 For the same nutrition facts make 10 pumpkin muffins.
 For lower calorie muffins make it into 12 muffins.

 How to Make Pumpkin Chocolate Chip Bread (a visual step-by-step guide):